neonmik/Wave-Machine-Firmware/README.md

     + Add Arp mode

 + Improve Settings functionality
+    + Load Current Factory Presets to Factory Space
+    + Should add a "Factory Reset" state in UI (using Mutable Instruments style system state) to allow reset of all sounds to default (currently 8 presets of standard sinewave synth, but eventually 8 cool sound presets)
+    + Develop 8 cool presets.
-    + FIX - when jumping about in pages, if set to the heighest value (1023) sometimes it doen't latch when you go back to the page :- was down to storeing last value from other pages, basically couldnt call cause it was the same, even though it was a fresh page.
+    + FIX - when jumping about in pages, if set to the heighest value (1023) sometimes it doen't latch when you go back to the page :- was down to storing last value from other pages, basically couldnt call cause it was the same, even though it was a fresh page.
     + Make everything that takes an input take it from a range of 0-1023
     + Refactor to allow saving, and also to improve code functionality
     + Improve Pagination handling